The Power of Omnichannel Personalization in Marketing

 Did you know that 88% of customers worldwide say that the experience a brand provides is just as important as the goods or services being sold?

-When you nail omnichannel personalization, you'll see a big improvement in the customer experience.
+When you nail personalization across your channels, you'll greatly improve the entire customer journey.
 Everything will feel smoother and more connected.
 Just bear in mind that, in order to get personalization right, you’ll need unified customer data.

-Unified customer data refers to data that is collected from various, sometimes fragmented sources and joined into one central dashboard.
+This is data that's collected from various, sometimes fragmented sources and joined into one central dashboard.
 This provides your company with one single, reliable source of truth.

 With a data core built with marketers in mind, our customer data engine can work in conjunction with your existing customer data platform or help you start from scratch to really connect the customer experience in real time.